Supply Chain Management

 Significance and Purpose of the Procurement Department

 Through our procurement operations, we will contribute to value creation and business development, pursue our work with sincerity, and by living in harmony with our suppliers, we will hone our character and earn the trust of society.
-We, the Procurement Department, aim to be a trusted Procurement Department with value through constant gratitude, humble reflection, and further efforts.
+We, the Procurement Department, aim to be a trusted the Procurement Department with value through constant gratitude, humble reflection, and further efforts.

 Supplier Selection Policy